 Seattle | A Warm Welcome

-Arrive in Seattle and transfer to your accommodations at the Four Seasons Hotel Seattle, where you meet your tour leadership team and fellow guests over cocktails and dinner.
+Arrive in Seattle and transfer to the Four Seasons Hotel Seattle, where you meet your tour leadership team and fellow guests over cocktails and dinner.

 Japan | Geisha & Samurai

 Board your private jet for your flight to Kanazawa, Japan’s hidden cultural gem, crossing the International Date Line en route.
 Drive to the newly opened Hyatt Centric, set in the heart of Kanazawa City.
 Meet with one of the world’s foremost experts on Japan for a briefing before setting out on a day of discovery that includes a sushi experience in the Omicho Market.
 Visit the Kenroku-en Garden, led by the chief garden designer, and finish with a private tea ceremony in the garden, which has never been done before.
 Continue to the Nagamachi District to see the homes of former samurai, and visit the Ohi Ware studio, where the 350-year-old style of pottery is produced.
 One evening, enjoy an exclusive dinner at Kanazawa Castle, a privilege normally reserved for heads of state.
 Join your expert Japanologist in the Shirakawago Valley for a unique look at samurai culture, or opt for a refreshing hike.
 Then, transfer for a two-night stay at the historic Matsuno-Midori Ryokan, considered Japan’s finest, in the famed Wakura Onsen region.
 Savor the rare opportunity to dine at the sacred Ketataisha Shrine, welcomed with a performance of a sacred Shinto dance, and experience a private Kabuki performance, an arrangement not possible anywhere else in Japan.